VolodymyrBS/WebGLThreadingPatcher/README.md

 ## Limitation

 All tasks will be executed by just one thread so any blocking calls will freeze whole application.
-Basically it similBlazor async await behavior in Blazor.
+Basically it similar to async await behavior in Blazor.